+Foreign Languages & Literatures

+Courses marked with an may be repeated for credit because the subject matter varies.

+Chinese (CHIN)

+CHIN 101: Elementary Chinese I. (3)

+French (FREN)

+FREN 101: Elementary French.
+(3) Conducted in French.

 FREN 102: Elementary French.
 (3)

 Conducted in French

 FREN 103: Elementary French Conversation.
 (1)

 Supplementary course to FREN 101-102 for students interested in additional practice in speaking.

 FREN 108: Elementary French Reading.
 (1)

 Continuation and enrichment of elementary curriculum, conducted entirely in French.

 German (GRMN)

 GRMN 101: Basic German I. (3)

 GRMN 102: Basic German II.
 (3)

 Language course sequence for all beginning students, providing a foundation in reading, writing, listening and speaking skills for all subsequent courses.

 Russian (RUSS)

 RUSS 101: Elementary Russian.
 (3)

 Elementary Russian for students with no previous exposure to the language.
 Development of all four-language skills: reading, speaking, writing and listening comprehension.
 Can be taken in conjunction with RUSS 103.

 RUSS 102: Elementary Russian II.
 (3)

 Elementary Russian for students who have completed RUSS 101 or equivalent.
 Continued development of all four skills.

 Can be taken in conjunction with RUSS 104.

 RUSS 103-104: Beginnings: Speaking Russian.
-(1,1)

-Practice in basic conversation and training in acquiring a good accent.
+(1,1) Practice in basic conversation and training in acquiring a good accent.
 The courses are supplemental to RUSS 101-102 and stress the patterns and forms introduced in the main courses.
 RUSS 201-202: Intermediate Russian I- Intermediate Russian II.
-(3, 3)

-Prerequisites: RUSS 101-102 or the equivalent.

-Signed Language (SIGN)

-SIGN 201: Introduction to Signed Language.
-(3)

-Overview of signed language studies and related issues.
+(3, 3) Prerequisites: RUSS 101-102 or the equivalent.
+Signed Language (SIGN) SIGN 201: Introduction to Signed Language.
+(3) Overview of signed language studies and related issues.
 Introduction to American Sign Language (ASL); signed communication systems most frequently used by deaf and hard of hearing individuals, the study of fingerspelling.

-Spanish (SPAN)

-Courses marked with an may be repeated for credit because the subject matter varies.
+Spanish (SPAN) Courses marked with an may be repeated for credit because the subject matter varies.
 SPAN 101: Elementary Spanish.
-(3)

-Beginning Spanish for students with no previous exposure to Spanish.
+(3) Beginning Spanish for students with no previous exposure to Spanish.
 Development of all four language skills, with emphasis on listening and speaking.
 SPAN 102: Elementary Spanish.
-(3)

-Beginning Spanish for students who have completed SPAN 101 or equivalent.
+(3) Beginning Spanish for students who have completed SPAN 101 or equivalent.
 Continued development of four skills with emphasis on listening and speaking.

-SPAN 103-104: Elementary Spanish

-Conversation.
-(1, 1)

-Supplementary courses to SPAN 101-102 for students interested in additional practice in speaking.
+SPAN 103-104: Elementary Spanish Conversation.
+(1, 1) Supplementary courses to SPAN 101-102 for students interested in additional practice in speaking.
 CR/NC.

-SPAN 120: Workshop in Conversational Spanish.
-(1- 3 to a maximum of 3)

-Conversational Spanish in the freshman and sophomore levels.

-May not be used to satisfy language requirements.

 SPAN 201: Intermediate Spanish.
-(3)

-Intermediate Spanish for students who have completed SPAN 102 or equivalent.
+(3) Intermediate Spanish for students who have completed SPAN 102 or equivalent.
 Review of grammar and further development of all four skills.
 SPAN 202: Intermediate Spanish.
-(3)

-Intermediate Spanish for students who have completed SPAN 201 or equivalent.
+(3) Intermediate Spanish for students who have completed SPAN 201 or equivalent.
 Continued development of all four skills with emphasis on reading.
 SPAN 203: Spanish Conversation.
-(3)

-For students who have completed or are currently enrolled in SPAN 201, SPAN 202, or SPAN 276.
+(3) For students who have completed or are currently enrolled in SPAN 201, SPAN 202, or SPAN 276.
 Small classes designed to increase skills in speaking Spanish.
 Not for native speakers.
 Pre- or corequisite: SPAN 201 or 202.

-French (FREN)

 SPAN 293T: Topics.
-(1-3)

-Titles will vary.
+(1-3) Titles will vary.